samim23/polymath/README.md

 # Polymath

 Polymath uses machine learning to convert any music library (e.g from hard-drive or YouTube) into a music production sample-library.
 All songs are automatically separated into stems *(beats, bass, etc.)*, quantized to the same tempo and beat-grid *(e.g. 120bpm)* and analyzed for musical structure *(e.g. verse, chorus, etc.)* and key (*e.g C4, E3, etc.*).
+The generated sample-libray is conveniently searchable for related songs.
 Polymath is a game-changing workflow for music producers and DJs (and ML audio devs)

 <p align="center"><img  width="95%"  src="https://samim.io/static/upload/Frame_12.png"  /></p>